 In the first column, we see the timeline.
 In the second column, number of local workgroups grow from 1 in the first measurement to about 27 thousands, stays for a while and then, grows to about 52 thousands.
 The computation time reaches 20 milliseconds in the sixth measurement.
 The meaningful performance of 3.5 TFLOPS is reported already in fifth measurement.
 Strange change can be seen after 200ms since the beginning of the measurements.
 Suddenly, the performance starts to raise from about 3.5 to about 6.7 TFLOPS.
 It is almost doubled at that point of time and stays about 6.7 TFLOPS until the end of the measurement process.
 Undoubtedly, the graphics card is switched after 200 ms to the higher performance level and higher power consumption.
 So, the real graphics card performance is not always seen immediately, but some time might be needed before highest performance level is reached.

 We might also want to measure another graphics card installed in the system.
-Possible options are identified by the number, ranging from 1 to 4 in our case:
+Possible options are given by the number, ranging from 1 to 4 in our case:

 Passing substring of device name is another way to select the device to test.
-For example, passing llvm on command line will select llvmpipe software device run completely on CPU.
+For example, passing llvm on the command line will select llvmpipe software device that runs completely on the CPU.

 We can combine both approaches and specify RTX to get two devices while the first one would be used unless we specify -2 to select the second one that uses different compute queue.